Cangrejos Overview

 • Sparsely populated area, constructive ongoing relations with local community

-• Mineral Resource Estimate updated in June 2020
+• Mineral Reserves & Resources Estimate updated in April 2023

 Location Map